 We would like to sincerely thank the diplomats who took the time to participate in our survey.
 In addition, we interviewed a number of practitioners and researchers.
-In particular, we would like to thank (in alphabetical order) Ambassador Amr Aljowaily (ambassador of Egypt to Serbia), Ms Asha DeSuza (Second Secretary, Permanent Mission of St Kitts and Nevis to the United Nations in New York), Dr Kristin Eggeling (postdoctoral researcher at the Department of Political Science, University of Copenhagen), Mr Marc Limon (Executive Director, Human Rights Group), Ambassador Asoke Mukerji (former Indian ambassador), Ms Maricela Muñoz (Minister Counsellor, Permanent Mission of Costa Rica to the United Nations in Geneva), Ambassador Elisabeth Tichy-Fisslberger (chair of the United Nations Human Rights are reflected in many parts of this report and were crucial in keeping us on track and in touch with ongoing practice.
+In particular, we would like to thank (in alphabetical order) Ambassador Amr Aljowaily (ambassador of Egypt to Serbia), Ms Asha DeSuza (Second Secretary, Permanent Mission of St Kitts and Nevis to the United Nations in New York), Dr Kristin Eggeling (postdoctoral researcher at the Department of Political Science, University of Copenhagen), Mr Marc Limon (Executive Director, Human Rights Group), Ambassador Asoke Mukerji (former Indian ambassador), Ms Maricela Muñoz (Minister Counsellor, Permanent Mission of Costa Rica to the United Nations in Geneva), Ambassador Elisabeth Tichy-Fisslberger (chair of the United Nations Human Rights Council), and the Permanent Mission of Sweden to the United Nations in Geneva.
+Their insights are reflected in many parts of this report and were crucial in keeping us on track and in touch with ongoing practice.
 Without their insights, this study would not have been possible.